 Gross cash rental.
 Generally, gross cash rental is the total amount of cash received in a calendar year for the use of actual tracts of comparable farm real property in the same locality as the property being specially valued.
-You may not use appraisals or other statements regarding rental value or areawide averages of rentals.
-You may not use rents that are paid wholly or partly in-kind, and the amount of rent may not be based on production.
+You may not use

+- Appraisals or other statements regarding rental value or areawide averages of rentals, or - Rents that are paid wholly or partly in-kind, and the amount of rent may not be based on production.

 The rental must have resulted from an arm's-length transaction.
 Also, the amount of rent is not reduced by the amount of any expenses or liabilities associated with the farm operation or the lease.